How to Start a Donut Shop

 A donut shop will need to obtain certain business licenses and permits in order to open.
 These permits and licenses can vary based on the state and town where the business is located.
 The business owner or a shop manager will also need to pass a food safety certification test as required by the state and be subject to random health inspections.

-Some of the common local, state, and federal registrations most donut shops need include a sales tax permit, Employer Identification Number, and Occupancy Permit.
+Some of the common business registrations many donut shops need will include a business license, sales tax permit, Employer Identification Number, and Occupancy Permit.

 Step 6: Find Financing